tsipkens/bidias/README.md

 different approximations for the particle migration velocity and options for transfer functions that include diffusion.
 For more details on the theory, one is referred to the referenced work.
-The package also contains some standard reference functions used in evaluating the DMA transfer function, i.e. in `tfer_dma.m`.
+The package also contains some standard reference functions used in evaluating the DMA transfer function, i.e. in `tfer_dma`.

 This is imported from a package distributed with [Sipkens et al. (2020b)][2_AST] and is available in a parallel repository